marfarma/microkids-related-posts/readme.txt

 * Added widget support
 * Added support for adding related pages

-= 2.1 =
+= 1.1 =

-* Solved an issue where in WP 2.6 a relationships with revisions were created when editing a post.
+* Fixed a small issue with the paths to the .js and .css files which made the plugin break on blogs that reside in subdirectories.